Security-Onion-Solutions/securityonion-docs/cloud-ami.rst

 .. warning::

-    Existing Security Onion AMI installations should use the ``soup`` command to upgrade to newer versions of Security Onion.
+    Existing Security Onion AMI installations should use the :ref:`soup` command to upgrade to newer versions of Security Onion.
 Attempting to switch to a newer AMI from the AWS Marketplace could cause loss of data and require full grid re-installation.

 .. note::